Stonington, Colorado

-Stonington is a small unincorporated community located in eastern Baca County, Colorado, United States.
+Stonington is an unincorporated community in eastern Baca County, Colorado, United States.
 Stonington lies east of the Comanche National Grassland and is the southeasternmost community in Colorado.

 History

 The Stonington post office operated from 1888 until 1992.
 Stonington addresses are now served by the Walsh post office with the ZIP code 81090.

-The Stonington First Methodist-Episcopal Church is located in the community.

 In 1940, Stonington's population was 65.

 On May 17, 1962, an F1 tornado hit Stonington, destroying several farms.

 Climate

 According to the Köppen Climate Classification system, Stonington has a semi-arid climate, abbreviated "BSk" on climate maps.